allegro/allegro.tech/_posts/2016-10-17-advances-in-information-retrieval.md

 tags: [tech, information retrieval, visual recommendation, image-based data, metrics, conference]
 ---

-In July we attended a scientific conference SIGIR 2016 held in Pisa, Italy.
+In July we attended the scientific conference SIGIR 2016 held in Pisa, Italy.
 SIGIR is an annual conference related to new advances in Information Retrieval.
 The shortcut is for [Special Interest Group on Information Retrieval](http://sigir.org/sigir2016/).
 This is an annual conference with the highest ranking at